xprogamer008/TheOtherHostRoles/README.md

 Hitman can win with anyone and does not count as a killer.<br>
 Optionally, Hitman can also win with roles like Jester and Executioner.<br>

+### Undecided

+Create and idea by EXC4LIBUR

+Team : Neutral<br>
+Basis : Crewmate<br>
+Winning Conditions : Win with all<br>

+The Undecided cannot be obtained in the settings of that game.
+The only way to get this Role is by being a Neutral and getting killed by any role And then getting revived by the Doctor.

 ## Coven

 ### Coven Leader